 Do you know that there is still a crocodile farm right here in Singapore?

 There is only one such farm left in Singapore.
-Founded in 1964, the 50-plus-year-old Long Kuan Hung Crocodile Farm (农光行鳄鱼场) is located at Neo Tiew Crescent near Sungei Buloh Nature Reserve.
+Founded in 1964, the 50-plus-year-old Long Kuan Hung Crocodile Farm (农光行鳄鱼场) is located at Neo Tiew Crescent near Sungei Buloh Wetland Reserve.
 Its facilities includes it’s own breeding pond, hatchery, pens, abattoir, tannery and R & D.

 The last crocodile farm of Singapore houses at least 13,000 crocs.
 The Kranji farm has an area of about 12 football fields and 6 croc breeding ponds, each pond has about 300 crocs.
 They have all 4 major families of crocodiles, alligators, caiman and gharials including some near extinct species are also found here.